-- a.
+a.
 This field is for the applicant's Serial Number (SER) of the application.
 This serial number becomes the unique identifier for the application on the FAS agenda and for the assignment record, when approved, in the GMF.
 Once an application is on the FAS agenda, serial numbers MAY NOT be altered.
 The Serial Number must ALWAYS be entered on the COMMAND ENTRY which is ALWAYS \$\$ADD for a NEW or NOTIFICATION action, \$\$CHG for a MODIFICATION, RENEWAL, or DELETION action, or \$\$MOD for MODIFICATION action.
-Each application shall bear a unique 10 character Agency Serial Number composed of: - (1) The applicant's name abbreviation in characters 1-4; the abbreviation shall be the same as shown in Annex G, Section G.1.
-If the applicant's name abbreviation is less than 4 characters, leave characters 2-4 blank, as applicable. - (2) The last two digits of the current calendar year in characters five and six, and - (3) A four-digit number to indicate for that year and agency the numerical sequence of the proposed assignment action in characters 7-10. - b.
+Each application shall bear a unique 10 character Agency Serial Number composed of:

+(1) The applicant's name abbreviation in characters 1-4; the abbreviation shall be the same as shown in Annex G, Section G.1.
+If the applicant's name abbreviation is less than 4 characters, leave characters 2-4 blank, as applicable.

+(2) The last two digits of the current calendar year in characters five and six, and b.
 Each year agencies must start a new cycle of Serial Numbers for new assignments.
-Agencies may start using the new year serial numbers on December 1 and must stop using the past years' serial numbers no later than January 31 (example: December 1, 2008 the Army could use AR 090001 and Army records with AR 08XXXX must be processed by NTIA onto an agenda by January 31, 2009).
-New assignments received by NTIA after January 31 with the previous year's serial numbers will be rejected. - c.
-On a joint application for a NEW action, insert the Serial Number for the agency that prepares the application.
-(Do not submit a joint application for a NOTIFICATION, MODIFICATION, RENEWAL or DELETION action.)
+Agencies may start using the new year serial numbers on December 1 and must stop using the past years' serial numbers no later than January 31 (example: December 1, 2008, the Army could use AR 090001 and Army records with AR 08XXXX must be processed by NTIA onto an agenda by January 31, 2009).
+New assignments received by NTIA after January 31 with the previous year's serial numbers will be rejected.